The Secret (TV series): Episode 1

 In 1990, married dentist Colin meets married teacher Hazel, and they start having an affair.
 Colin assures her their love is a gift from God, and he wants them to act on it.

 Episode 2

 Lesley (Colin's wife) receives an inheritance from her father.
 Colin asphyxiates Lesley and Hazel's husband Trevor whilst they sleep.
 He then stages a suicide pact.

 Episode 3

 The coroner gives a verdict of suicide.
 Hazel and Colin continue their relationship, but Hazel feels guilty and can only have sex with Colin whilst heavily drugged.
 Eventually the relationship ends and they marry new partners.
 Colin's son Matthew dies.
 Colin concludes this is a punishment by God.

 Episode 4

 Colin loses a fortune in a scam, and confesses to the murders.
 He and Hazel are both imprisoned.

+Howell family reaction

+The production was criticised by Howell's daughter, Lauren Bradford, for condensing Lesley Howell's plotline to "a down-trodden housewife", missing "her ambition and drive, her wicked sense of humour, her thoughtfulness and warmth", while "exploiting a tragedy" that was very real – not "just a story" to the victim's family.

+Accolades and awards

+The drama was nominated for the BAFTA award for Best Mini-Series, which went to National Treasure.

+It won the Royal Television Society award for Best Drama, Northern Ireland.
+It was nominated at The Broadcast Awards as Best Drama.